markmarijnissen/supermove/README.md

 ## Experimental work in progress !!

-The public API is changing a LOT as I find a way to work with components/widgets/modifiers that makes sense.

 ## TODO

-* Modifiers/Widgets/Components/Directives/Mixins/Behaviors **!!!!**
-	* How to map an element to a stream in such way you can have:
-		* A base specification
-		* then add modifiers / widgets / angular directives / mixins / behaviors
-	* How to apply a transformation/modifier on ALL elements (to facilitate occlusion culling)

 * Various improvements
-	* Remove gl-matrix dependency - extract only needed calculations (see snabbt.js?)
 	* Include easing functions.
 	* Set supermove-root (see famo.us?)
 	* Set perspective